Nips916/PlatformATC/README.md

 My machines tool pockets will start at machine X29 and count from right to left.

 Tool tables should be created for the tools in mach4 with correct offsets.
 I may add a probing routine to auto update the offsets.
 I believe your Z is adjust automatically after the tool change using your tool table heights offsets.
 Ill verify that later.

+Notes for me:

+Tool offsets are odd.
+Tool 1 is your master tool - its offset should be 0.000 in your tool offsets table.
+Every other tool offset is measured by the offset to this master tool.
+Use the offsets tab to set tool height with a probe (or shim) for each subsequent tool.

+Break tool one?
+Redo all the offsets.
+Break any other, just re-touchoff that tool to reset the offset.
+I will make a macro for setting all tools one by one for simplicity, but that will come later.

+Also, make sure you have "Toggle Height offsets" in the offsets tab set to ON.
+Tool changes should be M6 T1 + G43 H1 for setting the offset.